 The discount rate used in the measurement of a pension obligation is a forward-looking assumption.
-For a plan asset based present value measurement, while the actuary may use some historical results in establishing expectations regarding the future, the discount rate is an expectation of events to come, not events that have already occurred.
-For a non-plan asset based present value calculation, the discount rate is a version of a yield curve as of the measurement date, not of a version of a yield curve that existed in the past.
+While the actuary may use some historical results in establishing expectations regarding the future, the discount rate reflects an expectation of events to come, not events that have already occurred.